 Application deadlines for fall enrollment

-March 1 - Application deadline for transfer students wishing to be considered for priority admission and competitive scholarships; these applicants will be notified of admission decision on April 1.
+March 15 - Application deadline for transfer students wishing to be considered for priority admission and competitive scholarships; these applicants will be notified of admission decision and scholarship results on April 10.

 April 1 (then rolling) - Application deadline for all other transfer students (applications received after April 1 will be considered if space is available); these applicants will be notified on April 30.